SummaryRead the full fact sheet

 - being overweight

 Postmenopausal women are more susceptible to bladder prolapse because they have reduced levels of oestrogen (the female sex hormone).
-Oestrogen helps to keep the vaginal tissues in good tone, so once oestrogen levels drop after menopause, these tissues become thinner and less elastic, which may allow the bladder to bulge into the vagina.
+Oestrogen helps to keep the vaginal tissues and muscles in good tone.
+When oestrogen levels drop after menopause, these tissues become thinner and less elastic, which may allow the bladder to bulge into the vagina.

 Diagnosis of bladder prolapse